wdawson/okta.github.io/_source/_posts/2017-12-18-spring-security-5-oidc.md

 layout: blog_post
 title: "Get Started with Spring Security 5.0 and OIDC"
 author: mraible
+description: "Learn how to use Spring Security 5.0 and its OAuth 2.0 Login and OIDC support.
+Spring Security makes authentication with OAuth 2.0 pretty darn easy.
+It also provides the ability to fetch a user's information via OIDC.
+Follow this tutorial to learn more!"
 tags: [java, spring-security, spring-boot, springframework, oidc, spring-webflux]
 tweets:
   - "Did you know that Spring Security 5 supports OpenID Connect out-of-the-box?
 It's pretty sweet!"